Professor and Department Chair

 Ph.D., Brandeis University

-A selection of Professor Travis’s courses include: American Women Writers and Wikipedia; Dead and Dying: American Women Writers and the Image of Death (a Service Learning Course in conjunction with the Maple Grove Cemetery Queens, NY); The Gothic Imagination; Gender and American Literature; True Blood: Vampires, Zombies, and the U.S. Novel; Global Literature; Distance Learning Pedagogy; English Studies in the Digital Age, and the Dissertation Workshop.
+A selection of Professor Travis’s courses include: American Women Writers and Wikipedia; Dead and Dying: American Women Writers and the Image of Death (a Service Learning Course in conjunction with the Maple Grove Cemetery Queens, NY); The Gothic Imagination; Gender and American Literature; True Blood: Vampires, Zombies, and the U.S. Novel; Global Literature; Distance Learning Pedagogy; English Studies in the Digital Age, Introduction to the Profession, and the Dissertation Workshop.